Do you have job posting rules?

 3) Postings with minimal descriptions get significantly fewer click-throughs because job seekers are often browsing quickly through available jobs and, unless they know the organization or are particularly captivated by the job title, they tend to skip it and move on to the next job posting, rather then break their train of thought and go hunting on another site for one specific job posting.

 I posted a job on your site but have now found my listing on another site as well.
 Are you affiliated with this site?

-Unfortunately however, there are some unethical sites out there that 'scrape' jobs in their entirety off legitimate job sites and then re-post these jobs on their site without permission.
+Unfortunately there are many sites out there that 'scrape' jobs in their entirety off legitimate job sites and then repost these jobs on their site without permission.

 They do this to make it look like their site is popular and game search engine rankings, and, because many people aren't aware of this practice they're often fooled into thinking the site has a lot more traffic than it actually has.